informatics-isi-edu/chaise/docs/user-docs/integrate-with-google-tag-manager.md

         return pathname + (allowedQueryParams.length > 0 ? ('?' + allowedQueryParams.join('&')) : '');
       }

+      // TODO add any other rules for any other special page that your deployment might have.

       // for any other page just return the pathname (no query param or fragment) else {
-        return pathname;
+        return pathname + window.location.search;
       }
     }
     ```

 7. Navigate to the "Tags" page in the sidebar menu and click on your tag.

 8. Modify your tag Configuration by adding a new "Fields to Set".

 9. In this tutorial, we will use "customized_deriva_page_path" for "Field Name".
 And for "Value", click the plus button beside the field and choose the user-defined variable you created previously.